Tools & Materials

 How to use Chinese Japanese Brushes - the "Four Gentlemen" Ink Brush

-How to Prepare / Maintain Your Brush - Chinese/Japanese Calligraphy #1
+How to Prepare & Maintain Your Brand New Brush - Chinese/Japanese Calligraphy #1

 How to prepare Chinese Japanese Brush #2